spinnaker/spinnaker.github.io/setup/quickstart/faq.md

 ## What is the best way to delete a Spinnaker deployment?

-You can run the command `hal deploy clean` to delete an existing Spinnaker deployment.
-Note, this command destroys all Spinnaker artifacts in your target deployment environment.
-So, use it with caution and backup your configuration if you want to restore them.
+Run `hal deploy clean` to delete an existing Spinnaker deployment.
+Note that this command destroys all Spinnaker artifacts in your target deployment environment.
+So, use it with caution and back up your configuration in case you want to restore it.

 Once Spinnaker is deleted, you can delete Halyard by running `sudo ~/.hal/uninstall.sh`